 #5 – Let them Teach it

-One of the tragedies of classroom disengagement is the fact that 85% of school assignments are too rigid to allow for higher thinking skills.
-This, despite the fact that thinking higher than a restrictive syllabus is often what makes lessons engaging.
+One of the tragedies of classroom disengagement is that 85% of school assignments are too rigid to allow for higher thinking skills.
+This, even though thinking higher than a restrictive syllabus, is often what makes lessons engaging.

-For a teacher alone, this is hard to overcome, but giving students the responsibility of teaching part of the subject matter is a fantastic remedy.
+This is hard to overcome for a teacher alone, but giving students the responsibility of teaching part of the subject matter is a fantastic remedy.

 Here are a few tips on turning students into teachers:

 - Do it gradually.
 There’s a reason this is a ‘long play’ strategy for student classroom engagement.
-Students need time and practice to teach anything, even to a small group.
+Students need time and practice to teach anything, even small groups.
 Space out the practice time throughout the year.

 - Keep it timed.
-Give them a brief time slot to teach, so as not to overwhelm them.
-When they’re teaching, keep an eye on the clock so that they understand that time is a crucial factor in teaching.
+Give them a brief time slot to teach so as not to overwhelm them.
+When teaching, keep an eye on the clock so that they understand that time is a crucial factor in teaching.

 - Raise your expectations.
 Students are often capable of way more than we give them credit for.
 Give them a challenge and watch them meet it.